SirPatschiii/DailyPythonRepository/README.md

 # Logbook of Tom

+12.12.2023
+- created a program which calculates the root of a number with the "heron's method"
+- therefor formed the amount and rounded

 11.12.2023
 - created a program which identifies the biggest inserted number
 - therefor used simple if statements